 The absorption of calcium administered with the diet occurs through two mechanisms, the first defined as active transport or vitamin D dependent and one defined as passive or vitamin D independent, the latter taking advantage of the canals present in the intestinal mucosa where the calcium is freely absorbed.

 The calcium homeostasis represents a challenge for the cow, at the beginning of lactation, because both the colostrum and the milk contain important amounts, therefore in order for the cow to survive, it must utilize the calcium contained in the bones, this ensures that negative balance of calcium continues for the first 3 months of lactation.
 Unfortunately, it must be noted that most cows in their lives have gone through an experience of a low level of calcium in the blood.

 Hypocalcemia can be the door (or in any case, a joint cause) to numerous secondary pathologies such as placental retention, metritis, ketosis and abomasal dislocation.
 It is also important to remember the importance of calcium in the immune response.
 Cows in hypocalcemia are marked by a low concentration of neutrophils and by a reduced percentage of the same in the active phase.

-Particular attention should be paid to subclinical hypocalcemia or low level of calcium in the blood, but in the absence of clinical signs.
+Particular attention for calcium balance during post partum should be paid to subclinical hypocalcemia or low level of calcium in the blood, but in the absence of clinical signs.
 How low?
 Less than 2,1 mmol/L (8,6 mg/dl), because lower levels are associated with an increase of cases of metritis.
 It is characterized by a high incidence, over 50% of the multipara are affected, and it cannot be exclusively managed with diet, even if it is anionic.

-The only effective way to combat it is to administer calcium in the post-partum and the best approach is through formulations orally such as the bolus.
+The only effective way to avoid problems in calcium balance is to administrate calcium in the post-partum and the best approach is through formulations orally such as the bolus.